-Keywords : Depression, Psychological factors, Social Support, Socioeconomic statue
+Keywords : Socioeconomic status, Psychological factors, Depression, Social Support, Perceived Stress, Anxiety

-Objectives: Given the importance and prevalence of depression among women, this study aimed to test the correlation model between socio-economic status, anxiety, perceived stress, social support with women’ depression in reproductive age using path analysis.
+Objectives: Given the importance and prevalence of depression among women, this study aimed to test the correlation model between socio-economic status, anxiety, perceived stress, social support and women’s depression in reproductive age using path analysis.

 Materials and Methods: This analytical cross-sectional study was conducted on 1065 women of reproductive age selected randomly from clinics affiliated to Shahid Beheshti University of Medical Sciences, Tehran, Iran.
-Data were collected using demographic and socio-economic status questionnaires, the perceived stress and the social support Scales, Spielberger' anxiety inventory and Beck’s depression inventory.
-The data were analyzed using SPSS19 & lisrel 8.8 software.
+Data were collected using demographic and socio-economic status questionnaires, the perceived stress and the social support Scales, Spielberger’s Anxiety Inventory and Beck’s Depression Inventory.
+The data were analyzed using SPSS version 19.0 and LISREL version 8.8.